d-bl/GroundForge-help/docs/snow-mix/index.md

 The page [counting snow families](https://d-bl.github.io/MAE-gf/docs/counting-snow/) has 230 families for the type of snowflakes for the mixer.
 For the next step, the counting page explores two families with [recipes](MAE-gf/docs/counting-snow/#exploring-families).
-This is but not exhaustively.
+These examples are not exhaustive.
 Did your think [Viele gute Gründe](/MAE-gf/docs/literature) has a lot of snowflakes in the B3 series?
 About half of them are members of only 2 families and need only 17 recipes.